 People who do offensive things at the dinner table generally don't know their behavior is offensive.
 Here is a list of things to avoid.

 Smacking and crunching.
-Eating as quietly as possible is essential to good table manners.
-For many, other people's smacking noises are as cringe-making as on a blackboard.
+Eat as quietly as possible.
+For many, other people's smacking noises are cringe-making.

 Eat your food slowly and enjoy it.
 Give yourself the opportunity to enjoy the company of your dining companions.